flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_05/instructions.md

 ```

 We can fill this extra space using a `FlexibleSpaceBar`, let's explore
-that in our last step.
+that in our next step.